crymscom/srganalytics-ios/README.md

 ### Usage from Swift source files

-Import the module where needed:
+Import the modules where needed:

 ```swift
 import SRGAnalytics                     // For SRGAnalytics.framework